-We are excited to welcome you to campus and pray that this email finds you and your family well as you prepare for the start of the Spring 2021 semester.
+We are excited to welcome you to campus for the Fall 2021 semester!
 Thank you for your patience as we work to prepare the residence halls for your return in a few short weeks.
-We know you have housing questions and hope that the answers below put your mind at ease and provide the information you need for your arrival/return.
+We know you have housing questions and hope that the answers below will put your mind at ease and provide the information you need for your arrival/return.
 Please continue checking your St. Mary’s email for updates throughout the summer.

-- Single occupancy halls include Adele, Bordeaux, Chaminade, Dougherty, Founders, and Marian.
+- Single occupancy halls include Chaminade, Dougherty, Founders, and Marian.

 - Périgueux Hall, which has two bathrooms per suite, will be used as designed with four residents per suite.

 - Anthony Frederick Hall will be reserved to provide isolation space in case students are diagnosed with COVID-19 and unable to travel home.